- When can I participate?

 - retention of financial aid and exemption of student loan pay-back status

-which may be used as an upper division supportive elective, except for the computer science department which counts the three hours as a CS elective.
+Three semesters of co-op assignments will earn 3 hours of EGR 399, which may be used as an upper division supportive elective (NOT a technical elective), except for the computer science department which counts the three hours as a CS elective.
 If you plan to take the Professional Engineering (PE) Licensure exam, the three tours may count towards practical experience required before taking the exam.
 The State of Kentucky, however, no longer counts worktime before graduation towards practical experience required to take the PE.

 - Oddly enough, both alternating co-ops and students who choose not to co-op average five years to graduate.
 In looking through records from engineering graduation classes for the past five years, we also see a general tendency for GPA’s of co-ops to rise.
 Those who work part time jeopardize the GPA and take fewer classes per semester.
 We also discovered that the only students who matriculate the engineering program in four years are those who come in with lots of AP credit – at least 12 to 18 hours.
 Are employers impressed that a graduate finished in four years?
 Not if it means they have no work experience.

-- All employers look for related work experience.
+All employers look for related work experience.
 Many use the alternating program as a major recruiting tool.
-Thus, you will seldom see Toyota, GE, NASA, Messer Construction and others at a UK career fair interviewing new grads.
+Thus, you will seldom see employers such as GE, NASA, Marathon Petroleum, Messer Construction and others at a UK career fair interviewing new grads.
 Instead, they will be replenishing their co-op pipeline from which new hires are selected.
 Does this mean you are entirely shut out from these employers if you have not co-oped with them?
 Not necessarily.
 Co-op experience with one company is always valued by other companies.
 However, your chances are greatly diminished if you have not co-oped at all.
 Even companies who do not have a co-op program or only have a small co-op program, often hire co-ops who worked at other firms for full-time employment after graduation.

-- Employers, not primarily UK Engineering, are the ones who request three rotations.
+Employers, not primarily UK Engineering, are the ones who request three rotations.
 Working three rotations for the same employer allows students to progress to more responsibility and ownership of projects during later work sessions.
 The first rotation is an introduction to the company and an “assessment” where the employer evaluates the student’s abilities and work ethic in order to match him or her with the right projects.
 During the second and third rotations, students are in charge of their own projects and even manage other workers.
 Sometimes, they present their work to company executives, or the project outcome changes the way a company operates, thus having a lasting impact on the company’s successes.